 See ASHA's International Classification of Functioning, Disability, and Health (ICF) for examples of assessment data consistent with ICF for various clinical disorders.

 Assessment is accomplished using a variety of standardized and nonstandardized measures and activities.
 See ASHA's resource on assessment tools, techniques, and data sources.
 Keep in mind that standard scores cannot be reported for assessments that are not normed on a group representative of the individual being assessed.

 SLPs take into account cultural and linguistic speech differences across communities.
 They select assessments that are culturally and linguistically sensitive, taking into consideration current research and best practice in assessing speech sound disorders in the languages and/or dialect used by the individual (see, e.g., McLeod, Verdon, & The International Expert Panel on Multilingual Children's Speech, 2017).
-See ASHA's Practice Portal page on Cultural Competence.
+See ASHA's Practice Portal page on Cultural Responsiveness.